kserderc/d2kg/README.md

 ## d2kg Controlled Vocabularies

-Apart from the appropriate Classes, Object and Data Properties, it is signicant to introduce re-usability with regards to the terms used by the actual data incorporated via instances.
-This possible through the the integration of controlled vocabularies ensuring a standardized approach concerning the terms that correspond to predened values for the properties we deploy.
+Apart from the appropriate classes, object and data Properties, it is significant to introduce re-usability with regards to the terms used by the actual data incorporated via instances.
+This possible through the the integration of controlled vocabularies ensuring a standardized approach concerning the terms that correspond to predefined values for the properties we deploy.

 ### EU vocabularies